julyndav/Yandex_Afisha/README.md

 # Business_Analytics
-Optimize marketing expenses, calculate metrics and provide marketing recommendations for Yandex Afisha using Cohort Analysis
+Using Cohort Analysis to optimize marketing expenses, calculate metrics and provide marketing recommendations for Yandex Afisha.